-The Company during the year operated additionally through branches in Greece, Islamic Republic of Iran and Tunisia.
+The Company during the year operated additionally through a branch in Tunisia.

 On 29 March 2021, the Board of Directors decided to terminate the Company's operations in Iran and to liquidate the Iranian Branch.
+The liquidation of the branch is still in process.